andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 ```

 This example above is very silly, in the real life an attacker would use a sql injection exploitation framework (the most famous
 is the [SQLMap](http://sqlmap.org)).
-This sql injection frameworks support several databases and automatizes all the attack
+This sql injection frameworks support several databases and automates all the attack
 life cycle like discovering tables, discovering system tables, dumping data and even trying to execute command line in the OS
 directly.